mhackermsft/BlazorAIChat/readme.md

 # Blazor Azure OpenAI Chat Demo

 ## Overview
 This is a sample .NET 8 Blazor Interactive Server application for chatting with Azure OpenAI Models.
-Users may upload TXT, DOCX or PDF documents as a knowledge base for the AI to use when responding.
+Users may upload TXT, DOCX or PDF documents to a knowledge base for the AI to use when responding.
+If configured, it can also upload images for those AI models that support images in chat.

 ## Components
 This solution utilizes several open source libraries to help with document ingestion and chat display.
 These projects include: